 A notation of a charge off indicates that the lender is no longer showing the account as a bad debt on the bottom line.
-Instead, the lender has transferred or sold the debt to a collection agency.
+That usually doesn't stop the lender's collection efforts.
+The lender can continue trying to collect the debt.
+Often the lender will transfer or sell the debt to a collection agency.
 In turn, the collection agency either collects the debt for the lender or, if the collection agency purchased the debt, collects it for its own benefit.
 Either way, a charge off is merely an accounting term, and you still owe the debt.

 When you file for bankruptcy, you agree to disclose your entire financial situation in exchange for the benefits provided by the chapter that you file.
 (Find out which bankruptcy will be better for you in What Is the Difference Between Chapter 7 and Chapter 13 Bankruptcy?)